sglessard/SGLFLTSBundle/README.md

 SGLFLTSBundle
 =============

-SGLFLTSBundle is a timesheet and billing application [Symfony2.1](http://symfony.com/doc/current/book/index.html) bundle mainly for freelancer.
+SGLFLTSBundle is a timesheet and billing application [Symfony2.1](http://symfony.com/doc/current/book/index.html) bundle mainly for freelancers.
 It is a port of my sf1.0 timesheet application I used for 4 years.

 #### Notice : not production ready